Tulip mania: Mackay's Madness of Crowds

 The modern discussion of tulip mania began with the book Extraordinary Popular Delusions and the Madness of Crowds, published in 1841 by the Scottish journalist Charles Mackay.
 He proposed that crowds of people often behave irrationally, and tulip mania was, along with the South Sea Bubble and the Mississippi Company scheme, one of his primary examples.
 His account was largely sourced from a 1797 work by Johann Beckmann titled A History of Inventions, Discoveries, and Origins.
 Beckmann in turn used several available sources, but all of them drew heavily from the satirical Dialogues that were written to mock the speculators.
 Mackay's vivid book was popular among generations of economists and stock market participants.
 His popular but flawed description of tulip mania as a speculative bubble remains prominent, even though since the 1980s economists have debunked many aspects of his account.

 According to Mackay, the growing popularity of tulips in the early 17th century caught the attention of the entire nation; "the population, even to its lowest dregs, embarked in the tulip trade".
-By 1635, a sale of 40 bulbs for 100,000 florins (also known as Dutch guilders) was recorded.
-By way of comparison, a "tun" (2050 lb) of butter cost around 100 florins, a skilled laborer might earn 150–350 florins a year, and "eight fat swine" cost 240 florins.
+By 1635, a sale of 40 bulbs for ƒ100,000 was recorded.
+By way of comparison, a "tun" (2050 lb) of butter cost around ƒ100, a skilled labourer might earn ƒ150–350 a year, and "eight fat swine" cost ƒ240.

 By 1636, tulips were traded on the exchanges of numerous Dutch towns and cities.
 This encouraged trade by all members of society.
-Mackay recounted people selling possessions in order to speculate on the tulip market, such as an offer of 12 acre of land for one of two existing Semper Augustus bulbs, or a single bulb of the Viceroy that, he said, was purchased in exchange for a basket of goods (shown in table) worth 2,500 florins.
+Mackay recounted people selling possessions in order to speculate on the tulip market, such as an offer of 12 acre of land for one of two existing Semper Augustus bulbs, or a single bulb of the Viceroy that, he said, was purchased in exchange for a basket of goods (shown in table) worth ƒ2,500.

 Many individuals suddenly became rich.
 A golden bait hung temptingly out before the people, and, one after the other, they rushed to the tulip marts, like flies around a honey-pot.
-Every one imagined that the passion for tulips would last for ever, and that the wealthy from every part of the world would send to Holland, and pay whatever prices were asked for them.
-The riches of Europe would be concentrated on the shores of the Zuyder Zee, and poverty banished from the favoured clime of Holland.
+Every one imagined that the passion for tulips would last for ever, and that the wealthy from every part of the world would send to the Dutch Republic, and pay whatever prices were asked for them.
+The riches of Europe would be concentrated on the shores of the Zuyder Zee (Zuiderzee), and poverty banished from the favoured clime of the Dutch Republic.
 Nobles, citizens, farmers, mechanics, seamen, footmen, maidservants, even chimney sweeps and old clotheswomen, dabbled in tulips.